Through the Years

-We have been a family business specializing in art conservation since 1927.
-We have been in continuous business for so long, we have even restored paintings we have done in the last 87 years.
-A real treat for us.
+We have been a family business specializing in Church interiors since 1927.
+We have been in continuous business for so long and its a real treat for us.
 We are truly dedicated to our vocation and love every moment of our work.

-Lanzini Art began in this country in 1927 when it’s founder, Angelo Lanzini immigrated here from his native Venice, Italy.
+Lanzini and Sons began in this country in 1927 when it’s founder, Angelo Lanzini immigrated here from his native Venice, Italy.

 He was a child prodigy and his talents were discovered at an early age creating frescos at age 7 that still exist today.
 He decorated his first church at age eleven while attending the Royal academy of arts in Italy.
 He graduated with a degree in architecture and an incredible ability to paint,design and create churches.